Elderly-Person-Bathroom-Assistance

 9. Provide extra assistance

-Some of the most useful bathroom aids are the most simple of all.
+Some of the most useful bathroom aids are the simplest of all.
 In some cases, these are the finishing touches that will help the user maintain their independence and use the bathroom alone.
 Examples could include:

 • Reaching aids: These are long pieces of equipment that have gripping jaws on one end and a handle on the other.
 Once the trigger is squeezed, you can pick up items in the bathroom, such as towels and clothing, without having to overreach and risk falling.